Educational requirement for human subject research

-When submitting a protocol for IRB review (both new and continuing review), the Principal Investigator must include written verification that each of the key personnel has successfully completed the appropriate educational tutorial/program designated by the UNTHSC Office of Research Compliance (ORC) through the CITI (Collaborative Institutional Training Initiative) Course in the Protection of Human Subjects, with links located on the UNTHSC IRB web site.
-This is now the basic standard training requirement for all faculty, staff, and students engaged in research involving human subjects.
+When submitting a protocol for IRB review (both new and continuing review), the Principal Investigator must include written verification that each of the key / research personnel has successfully completed the appropriate educational tutorial/program designated by the North Texas Regional IRB through the CITI (Collaborative Institutional Training Initiative) Course in the Protection of Human Subjects, with links located on the IRB web site.
+This is now the basic standard training requirement for all faculty, staff, employees and students engaged in research involving human subjects.

-At UNTHSC, CITI training is valid for four years.
+CITI training for the North Texas Regional IRB is valid for three years.
 Expiration of this educational training requirement can jeopardize any current or newly submitted research protocol.

 NOTE: If other institutions have different requirements, affiliate that institution with your CITI account and take their required course / training.